git-town/git-town/website/src/commands/contribute.md

 git town contribute alpha beta
 ```

-Check out a remote branch (that exists toRefId origin but not on your local machine)
+Check out a remote branch (that exists at origin but not on your local machine)
 and make it a contribution branch:

 ```fish